ottopaulsen/MMM-WeConnect/README.md

+#

+## Unfortunately, Volkswagen has shut down their web version of We Connect, that this module was based upon, so this module is not working any more.

+## If you have information on how to access the API, please create an issue and supply any useful information.

+#

 # MMM We Connect

 Module for [MagicMirror](https://github.com/MichMich/MagicMirror/) showing data from your car using We Connect from Volkswagen, formerly known as Car-Net.